AlexieVQ/not_in_the_bible/README.md

 As you can see you can specify multiple books, one by language supported by Twitter.
-The bot will response by searching into the book corresponding to the language of the status to analyse, or will default to the first source in the list if no source are specified for this language.
+The bot will response by searching into the book corresponding to the language of the status to analyze, or will default to the first source in the list if no source are specified for this language.

 For each source you need to specify:

-- `path`: the path to its content, an UTF-8 encoded plain text file,
+- `path`: the path to its content (relative to the location of the configuration file), an UTF-8 encoded plain text file,
 - `name`: the name of the book, that will appear in the responses the bot send,
 - `lang`: language tag for the book, corresponding to a language tag supported by Twitter,